 Passing A Model Resolution In Your Community

 While the formal impeachment process must be conducted by Congress, local and state governments can play an important role: they can pass resolutions calling on the U.S. House of Representatives to begin the impeachment process.
 These resolutions can help build public support for impeachment, and make Representatives understand that their constituents favor starting the impeachment process.
-Representatives and their staff follow the local political mood, and resolutions in support of impeachment resolutions in their home districts and states may help influence them.
+Representatives and their staff follow the local political mood, and resolutions in support of impeachment in their home districts and states may help influence them.

 The key point is that you are not asking your local or state government to itself begin an impeachment investigation.
 Rather, you are asking your local or state government to pass a resolution calling on the U.S. House of Representatives to open an impeachment investigation.